Fractured Magic: Chapter Ten

 “Oy!
 Are you listening to me?”

-Roman blinked and sat back.
-The fingers belonged to Cahrn, the leader of the theatrical troupe Roman had been traveling with.
-A large man with a dark beard and a darker scowl, Cahrn existed in a perpetual state of grumpiness, gruff everywhere except for on stage.
-Roman would never forget the time he'd played Burgess in Only for the Roses, a notoriously saccharine role in a notoriously tender tragedy.
+A cloud of gloom followed Cahrn through his life, only ever dispersing when the man stepped onto the stage.
+Roman could never forget his rendition of Burgess in Only for the Roses, a notoriously saccharine role in a notoriously tender tragedy.
 The Act III soliloquy, with all the raw vulnerability Cahrn had poured into it, had Roman bawling in the back row like a child.
-But off-stage, the man bothered Roman.
-His only saving grace was that he was fun to bother back, something Roman took frequent advantage of.
-Hiding his irritation behind a sweet smile, he said, “Sorry, Cahrn.
+Hiding his irritation now, he smiled, batted his eyelashes, and said, “Sorry, Cahrn.
 I was distracted by how dashing you look in that costume.”

-Cahrn scowled and crossed his arms, though he dropped them again when the troupe's costumer, who was busy re-pinning Cahrn's cloak hem, tsked disapprovingly.
-“Don’t start.
-This concerns your girl, so pay attention,” Cahrn said.
+Cahrn scowled and crossed his arms, though he dropped them again when the troupe’s costumer, who was re-pinning his cloak hem, tsked disapprovingly.
+“This concerns your girl, so don’t start with me,” Cahrn said.
 “I passed her on my way here.
-She's practicing again.”
+She’s practicing again.”

 “Is that a problem?”
 Roman asked.

-Roman sighed and spun idly on his stool while Cahrn watched, unimpressed.
-“Sure, sure.
-If you need target practice the day before a battle, it’s already too late.
+“Yeah, I get it,” Roman said, rolling his eyes.
+“If you need target practice the day of a battle, it’s already too late for you.
 I don’t have to be an actor to understand that much.”

-“Been in many battles, have you?”
+“Been in many battles, then?”

 “I’ll do my best, but you know how hard she is to reason with when she’s set on something.”